0x0verflow/TipeeeRekt.py/README.md

    `colored,
    requests,
    json,
-   sys`
+   sys`.
 To install these python packages you can use the following commands in your command line:
-   `pip install colored &
+   `pip install colored &&
-   pip install requests &
+   pip install requests &&
-   pip install json &
+   pip install json &&
    pip install sys`

 ### Usage